ezEngine/thirdparty-fmod/README.md

 # Thirdparty Code: FMOD

-This repository hold the headers and libs required to build ezEngine with FMOD support enabled.
+This repository holds the headers and libs required to build ezEngine with FMOD support enabled.

 See the documentation about the EZ [FMOD integration](https://ezengine.net/pages/docs/sound/fmod-overview.html).